mohamedude/awesome-crypto/README.md

 # Awesome Lite Doge

-* https://github.com/ldoge (not the official project)
+* https://github.com/ldoge (not the official project but maybe in the way to)
 * https://github.com/vashshawn/LDOGE

 # Awesome Roger